sparikh1009/StudentMCP/README.md

 - **Prepare for Exams**: Organize study materials and track progress towards exam readiness
 - **Manage Deadlines**: Stay on top of upcoming due dates for assignments and exams
 - **Connect Knowledge**: See relationships between different concepts across courses
+- **Prioritize Work**: Focus on high-priority assignments and learning tasks
+- **Structure Learning**: Create logical sequences for learning related concepts
+- **Track Status**: Monitor the status of assignments, projects, and learning activities

 ## Configuration